 Overcome with grief, Veronica tries to compose herself while hunting for a wounded Claudio through the woods.
 This hunt inevitably brings her to the bunker, where she finds Claudio lying in wait.
 He pounces on her but she tasers him and leaves the man in a heap on the ground.
 Putting the box over his head, she burns him alive after seeing what he did to Janete.

 On the back of this, Veronica heads off to speak to Chief Carlos.
 She organizes a meeting in private to discuss what’s been happening at the station.
-Nelson rings while she’s en-route though and reveals that she’s the main suspect in Claudio’s death.
+Nelson rings while she’s en-route though and reveals that she’s the main suspect in Carvana’s death.